 — Revelation 19:7

 The Christian Science Standard from October 2011 is quite good.
 It is Volume 19, number 1, published by the Christian Science Endtime Center.
 I highly recommend that you send for a copy of it (see information at the end of this post).
 This particular issue is about the second appearing of Christ, “Christian Scientists are students of the second appearing of Christ, and are being called upon more imperatively than ever to heed the signs of prophecy, and commit themselves to upholding Mary Baker Eddy’s place in Bible prophecy.”
 (From the title page.)

 Mary Baker Eddy is the second coming of Christ.
 It is not exactly clear as to when she understood that she represented the woman from Revelation 12, however, Doris Grekel states in one of her biographies that she began to voice it in letters after the death of Asa Gilbert Eddy, her third husband.
 Her husband’s death (via malicious malpractice) took place before the second transit of Venus across the sun.
 This was in 1882.
 It was predicted by certain groups, like the Golden Dawn Society, that the second coming would take place in 1882.
-The first time Venus transited the sun during Mary Baker Eddy’s life was in 1874, the year before Science and Health was published.
+The first time Venus transited the sun during Mary Baker Eddy’s life was in 1874, about ten months before SCIENCE AND HEALTH was published.